 Building a reputation on how we do what we do.

 “SDC International movers handled our move to Switzerland in its entirety.
 It could not have been done more professionally than it was.
 We constantly received updates on the shipping process.
 The import clearing of the container was completed within two days.
 Items received undamaged.
 I have no hesitation in recommending SDC.”
 Pia L.

 Call for your FREE international moving quote NOW!
 (877) 339-0267

-Owners must be in Switzerland in time of importation to clear used household goods duty-free.
+- The owner must be present in Switzerland during the importation process to clear used household goods duty-free.

-Goods may be duty-free if owned for a minimum of six months.
+- Household goods may be imported duty-free if they have been owned for a minimum of six months.

-Weapons (sporting weapons may be approved with permits)
+- Weapons (sporting weapons may be approved with the necessary permits)

-Vehicles are duty-free if owned for over six months and won’t be sold within twelve months of import.
+- Vehicles can be imported duty-free if they have been owned for more than six months and will not be sold within twelve months of import.

-Vehicles must undergo inspection for permission of import
+- Vehicles must undergo inspection to obtain permission for importation.